Mvgedev/indy500/README.md

-# indy500
-Recreation of Indy 500 for 20 games challenge #4
+Recreation of Indy 500 in pixel art for the [20 Games challenge](https://20_games_challenge.gitlab.io/challenge/)